-- The parents of an individual who is referred for an evaluation are contacted by an evaluator to arrange an initial diagnostic interview to discuss questions to be answered by the evaluation.
+- The parents of an individual who is referred for an evaluation, or the adult patient, are contacted by an evaluator to arrange an initial diagnostic interview to discuss questions to be answered by the evaluation.
 The type of evaluation completed will be determined at the end of this meeting (neuropsychological, educational, or emotional).

 - Next, two separate four-hour consecutive testing sessions are scheduled.
 If needed, additional testing hours will be scheduled on a separate day.
 A typical neurological evaluation takes between 8 and 10 hours to complete.
 The amount of administration time depends upon the speed with which the examinee completes all relevant measures.

 - Testing sessions occur typically between the hours of 9 am and 3 pm.
 Please note that weekend appointments fill up quickly.
 Also, an absentee note will be provided for children and adolescents who are evaluated on a scheduled school day.

 - Once all the tests are administered and scored, a comprehensive report is completed.
 This report includes the results of the measures, a discussion of strengths and challenges, a relevant diagnosis, and recommendations.
 These reports could take eight weeks to complete, depending on how quickly the measures provided to the parents and teachers are completed and returned to the examiner.

 - A feedback session is scheduled to review the findings and recommendations of the evaluation.
 Parents, or the adult patient, are also informed of relevant diagnoses, of additional services, or of the need for further evaluations and if educational supports should be requested from the school, when the patient is still a student.